Grab-N-Go school meals program ends July 16

-Only three weeks remain for a program that provided about seven million meals for students this past year, helping ensure children had breakfast and lunch - even as many of Guam’s residents had no job or smaller paychecks this past year.
+Only three weeks remain for a program that provided about 7 million meals for students this past year, helping ensure children had breakfast and lunch – even as many of Guam's residents had no job or smaller paychecks during the pandemic.

 The last day for the Guam Department of Education's Grab-N-Go school meals program is July 16.